tuupola/pcf8563/README.md

 int32_t i2c_write(void *handle, uint8_t address, uint8_t reg, const uint8_t *buffer, uint16_t size);
 ```

 Where `address` is the I2C address, `reg` is the register to read or write, `buffer` holds the data to write or read into and `size` is the amount of data to read or write.
 The `handle` parameter is an optional customizable argument.
 You can use it if your I2C implementation requires any additional information such has number of the hardware I2C driver.
-For example HAL implementation see [ESP I2C helper](https://github.com/tuupola/esp_i2c_helper).
+For example function implementations see [ESP I2C helper](https://github.com/tuupola/esp_i2c_helper).
 For working example see [M5StickC kitchen sink](https://github.com/tuupola/esp_m5stick).

 ## Read RTC date and time